subhash-goswami/Home_automation/README.md

 # Home_automation
 This API is used for home automation

-# Basic information for This API
+# Basic information for API

 # Python
 New Link for IFTTT :-